Saudi Arabia says it can’t be held responsible for oil shortages after Houthis attack energy facilities

 When asked whether the kingdom would pump more oil to fill gaps left in the market by the Ukraine crisis, Nasser said it would pump “as long as we meet guidelines from the ministry with regards to levels of production.”

 It is unclear whether the planned increase in production spending will go ahead after the attacks, which occurred after the Aramco call.
-Nasser, however, did address an attack in 2019 that temporarily cut Saudi Arabia’s production by half, saying the company had contingency plans in place that ensure another major attack would not disrupt supply, according to the FT.
+Nasser, however, did address an attack in 2019 that temporarily cut Saudi Arabia’s production by half, saying the company had contingency plans in place that ensure another major attack would not disrupt supply, according to the Financial Times.

 The benchmark oil price hovered above $110 a barrel on Monday; it peaked earlier this month at nearly $140.